 Lower Back Brace

-Comfortable and resistant to slipping, a lower back brace can help hernia symptoms all day long. ( See Product at Amazon )
+Comfortable and resistant to slipping, a lower back brace can help hernia symptoms all day long. ( See Product )

 A lower back brace is a great support device for someone with an incisional or an abdominal hernia.
 The brace compresses against the herniated site reducing swelling and pain.
 If you are recovering from surgery, you change sizes due to swelling and an adjustable brace will be very useful.